aerni/statamic-advanced-seo/UPGRADE.md

 A new `twitter_card` field has been added to the `computed` type, returning the card size (`summary` or `summary_large_image`).

-The following raw data fields have been removed from the `collectionSet`, `taxonomySet`, and `socialMediaSiteSet` types:
+The following raw data fields have been removed from the `collectionSet`, `taxonomySet`, and `siteSet` types:

 | Removed Field | Use Instead |
 |---------------|-------------|